GYan58/lhr-work/README.md

 5. THe file "Traffic.py" is used to estimated traffic WAN

-6. "Overhead.py" contains the code to estimate overhead for algorithms

-7. "HRO.py" provides the method to get the upper bound and "Belady.py" simulates the behaviour of Belady's algorithm
+6. "HRO.py" provides the method to get the upper bound and "Belady.py" simulates the behaviour of Belady's algorithm

 # Experiments